 Recently, he was one of the masterminds behind the reproduction and leaking of the TSA Master Keys from 2016-present (with a final 006 in the works).
-The purpose of this was to help educate the public on the dangers of rotationless key escrow, such as that which the government is requesting for all of our digital communications (you can read more about it on TechCrunch).
+The purpose of this was to help educate the public on the dangers of rotationless key escrow, such as that which the government is requesting for all of our digital communications.

 Kristine is Professor of Astronomy at Central Connecticut State University in New Britain, Connecticut.
 Her teaching and research focuses on the intersections of science and society, including the history of women in science, and science and popular culture.